 The Stanley Cup makes its permanent home within the Esso Great Hall at the Hockey Hall of Fame.
-This cathedral to the icons of hockey is home to every major NHL trophy, portraits and biographical sketches of each Hockey Hall of Fame Honoured Member, and is the highlight of any visit to the Hockey Hall of Fame.
+This cathedral to the icons of hockey is home to every major NHL trophy, portraits and biographical sketches of each Hockey Hall of Fame Honoured Member, and is the highlight of any visit.

-Hockey fans are now given a new way to experience the history and traditions of the Cup: “After a year of new and fascinating discoveries from the Stanley Cup's storied past, the Hockey Hall of Fame's curatorial team is proud to present our newest exhibit, Lord Stanley's Vault,” tells Scott Veber, Creative Director and Curatorial Assistant.
-“The Stanley Cup's more than 125-year journey is brought to life as Canada's most iconic artifact, the original Stanley Cup Bowl donated by Lord Stanley himself in 1893, takes centre stage.”
+Guests are now given a new way to experience the history and traditions of the Cup: “After a year of new and fascinating discoveries from the Stanley Cup's storied past, the Hockey Hall of Fame's curatorial team is proud to present our newest exhibit, Lord Stanley's Vault,” tells Scott Veber, Creative Director and Curatorial Assistant.
+“The Stanley Cup's more than 125-year journey is brought to life as Canada's most iconic artifact, the original Stanley Cup, takes centre stage.”

 Lord Stanley's Vault also features the complete collection of retired Stanley Cup bands, a new timeline of the physical evolution of the Cup, engraving facts, fun Tales from Stanley, the Stanley Cup Championship Rings display and more.